mekzy-o/QuidaxBooks/README.md

 ```sh
 npm run start:dev
 ```

+- You should also run the redis server on your terminal

 - Other `npm` scripts are also available for handling database migration and database seeding:
   - `npm run db:migrate` runs script that is responsible for creating tables and their columns in the database,